xpmethod/xpmethod.github.io/impact.md

 to recieve $29,914 from the NEH [Digital Humanities Start-Up Grant Award](http://www.neh.gov/divisions/odh/grant-news/announcing-17-digital-humanities-start-grant-awards-march-2015).

-`Spring 2015` Phil Polefrone to recieve $5,000 from Columbia University's School of International and Public Affairs (SIPA) and Carnegie to further research on hate speech and the protection of online activists.
+`Spring 2015` [Hate Speech and Online Activism](http://xpmethod.plaintext.in/public-discourse/hate-speech-online-activists.html) project to recieve $5,000 from Columbia University's School of International and Public Affairs (SIPA) and Carnegie to further research on hate speech and the protection of online activists.

 `Spring 2014` [Science
 Surveyor](http://xpmethod.plaintext.in/public-discourse/surveyor.html) to